waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

 Final Word
 ==========

-It's worth noting that this will hopefully be a short-term pain.
+It's worth noting that the need to wrap Browser APIs in compatibility layers will hopefully be a short-term pain.
 There are plans to add Promise support to existing browser APIs where possible.
 We're not there yet, though, so we need these wrappers for now.

 .. _Promises: http://en.wikipedia.org/wiki/Promise_(programming)